 Under UKA rules, race results will be determined by gun timing, while your personal performance will also be confirmed by chip timing.

-Race numbers with integrated timing chips will be issued on the day of the race from a tent close to the start area.
-Please make sure you arrive in good time to park and pick up your race number and chip at least 30 minutes before the event starts at 10:00 am.
-You will need to show the race number that was notified with your race pack - chip, race number, and registered person must all match!
+Race bibs with integrated timing chips will be issued on the day of the race from a tent close to the start area.
+Please make sure you arrive in good time to park and pick up your race bib and chip at least 30 minutes before the event starts at 10:00 am.
+You will need to quote the race number that was assigned to you when you registered and that was specified in your confirmation email - chip, race number, and registered person must all match!
 The collection tent will be open on the morning of the race from 8:00 am and will close at 9:45 am in preparation for the race itself.

-Remember to bring some small safety pins to fix your running number to your vest.
-If you're stuck, some pins will be available from the T-shirt tent near the finish area.
+Remember to bring some small safety pins to fix your race bib to your vest.
+If you're stuck, some pins will be available from the collection tent.

-We will not be collecting the number and integrated chip, so feel free to keep it as a souvenir (or dispose of it thoughtfully)!
+We will not be collecting the race bib and integrated chip after the race, so feel free to keep it as a souvenir (or dispose of it thoughtfully)!

 The timing services for the forthcoming race will be provided by Rogue Racer, a company with a wealth of experience in supporting similar events.